d0tTino/UME/README.md

 ```

 ### Migrate Events to the New Schema
+UME's graph schema follows semantic versioning (`MAJOR.MINOR.PATCH`) and each
+event envelope records its `schema_version`.
+When a new schema release adds
-Existing events can be rewritten using the latest schema version.
-Run the
+types or properties, historical events should be rewritten to keep the ledger
-migration helper and redirect the output to a file:
+consistent.
+Run the migration helper and redirect the output to a file:

 ```bash
 poetry run python -m ume.migrate_events --source ledger > migrated_events.json